josh1248/cvwo-assignment-24-backend/README.md

 - Renamed data structure folder and package from `models` to `entities`.
 Instead, the Go package that interacts with the DB files will be called `models`.

+SQLite controls:
+- access a SQLite db with `sqlite3 <filename>`.
+- find the database layout with `.schema`.
+- exit the sqlite3 shell with `;` to exit multiline query mode, then type `.exit`.

 # CVWO Assignment Sample Golang App